How Long Do Akitas Reproduce? (Explained and Quick Facts)

 Female Akitas go into “heat” approximately once every six months.
 This “heat” period lasts about three weeks or so.
 Their gestation (pregnancy) period lasts an average of 58 – 63 days.

-Can Breeding Too Often Affect How Long An Akita Can Reproduce For?
+Factors That Affect How Long Akitas Can Reproduce

 As your Akita ages, they run the risk of developing health problems common in Akitas — most commonly hip dysplasia — but also certain immune disorders or hypothyroidism that can complicate pregnancy leading to loss of the pregnancy or extreme pain for the pregnant Akita.